 All parties value the linkage.
 For SaaS vendor, these service providers provide a much broader access to more customers, buyers, and influencers of today.
 In turn, the ecosystem provides smaller partners business with reach and scale and helps smaller fund their expansion and innovation.
 It helps them to get to market quickly, because they only have to write their industry-specific code.
 Therefore, the SaaS vendor and their other independent partners need each other for success and growth – relationship between them are quite symbiotic.

 Let’s say, the customer needs a time, expense or invoicing solution from SaaS vendor, such as PlanMill.
 Then the customer usually needs an accounting system too.
 So, PlanMill starts to cooperate with another financial software company, like Finago, who creates software integration (e.g. API) between them.
 After that benefits are numerous.
-Whereas the SaaS vendor gets a system that fits the needs of their customer, the other vendor is increasing their reach and potential customer Group.
-And as a result, the customer gets enhanced service and better usability of both tools.
+Whereas the SaaS vendor gets a system that fits the needs of their customer, the other vendor is increasing their reach and potential customer group, and the customer gets enhanced service and better usability of both tools.

 The ecosystem of SaaS benefits all parties and gathers lots of partners around SaaS vendor.
 For example, other PlanMill’s partners are e.g. Administer, Basware, CGI, Loyalistic and Talenom.

 SaaS as an ecosystem isn’t just a partnership, but moreover it is a particular way apps fit together and work together.
-It covers the full set of resources and offerings to meet the demands of today’s customer.
-It also fill the gap in the service that can not be addressed by service or product features.
+It covers the full set of resources and offerings to meet the demands of today’s customer and fill the gap in the service that can not be addressed by service or product features.
 For many smaller partners this is essential part of their business model.